rsc1102/DeckOfCardsMCP/README.md

 - `return_cards`: Return cards from the deck or a pile back to the main deck.

 All tools propagate Deck of Cards API errors as MCP `ToolError`s with descriptive messages.

+### Note
+1. Jokers are not supported.
+2. Pile names must be 1-32 characters using only letters, numbers, hyphen, or underscore.